khulnasoft/khulnasoft/doc/dev/background-information/codeintel/index.md

 # Developing code navigation

 This guide documents our approach to developing code navigation-related features in our codebase.
-This includes the code navigation logic included in the Sourcegraph instance as well as the [extensions](https://github.com/sourcegraph/code-intel-extensions) that provide code navigation to the web UI, browser extension, and code host integrations.
+This includes the code navigation logic included in the Khulnasoft instance as well as the [extensions](https://github.com/sourcegraph/code-intel-extensions) that provide code navigation to the web UI, browser extension, and code host integrations.

 Services: